(Last Updated on : 31/05/2013)

 and also for Early Winter

-Charaka opines that whilst considering ayurvedic diet it is also necessary to be equipped with certain utensils in the kitchen.
+opines that whilst considering ayurvedic diet it is also necessary to be equipped with certain utensils in the kitchen.
 Typically referred as the Ayurvedic kitchen, this further adds to the holistic development of the body.
 The selection of spices is also important for preparing a healthy ayurvedic diet.
 In Ayurveda it is recommended to take the diet at the correct time.
-It can be said without doubt that a healthy ayurvedic diet helps to build the immunity and defense mechanism in human body.
+It can be said without doubt that a healthy ayurvedic diet helps to build the immunity and defence mechanism in human body.